How to File a DBA

 It’s always best to consult an attorney.
 Usually, the best option is to form an LLC to protect your personal assets in the event of an issue with the rental property.
 Holding the rental property in your name and with a DBA will not afford you any protection.

-To learn how to form an LLC, visit our Form an LLC state guides.
+To learn how to form an LLC, visit our Start an LLC state guides.

 Is my DBA protected from being used in other places?